How to Clean Mold From Ceilings (Safe Ceiling Mold Cleaning Without Making It Worse)

 Is ceiling mold dangerous?

-Small areas of surface mold may not cause structural damage, but they indicate moisture conditions that should be corrected.
-Larger infestations or recurring mold should be evaluated carefully.
+Small areas of surface mold on firm painted ceilings may be cleanable, but they still indicate moisture conditions that should be corrected.
+Larger areas, recurring mold, musty odors, spreading stains, or unstable ceiling material should be evaluated more carefully.

 Why does mold return after cleaning?